jonnonz1/nz-statute-book/acts/public/2002/civil-defence-emergency-management-act-2002.md

 (2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 115A Permanent legislative authority for payment of certain expenses
-The Crown may, without further appropriation than this section, incur expenses to reimburse a local authority for, or to pay public money for the purpose of meeting, expenses incurred by a local authority in connection with an emergency if the expenses—
+The Crown may, without further appropriation than this section, incur expenses to reimburse a local authority or Watercare Services Limited for, or to pay public money for the purpose of meeting, expenses incurred by a local authority or Watercare Services Limited in connection with an emergency if the expenses—
   (a) are incurred in respect of civil defence emergency management activities; and (b) meet the criteria for being reimbursed or paid in a Government policy that was in force before the emergency occurred.